 Dr. Mixon is a Licensed Clinical Forensic Psychologist who was raised with her parents being in the army.
 Growing up in the military provided Dr. Mixon the exposure to cultural diversity that sparked her interest in psychology.
 Her dream to be a Clinical Forensic Psychologist was further ignited in high school in her first psychology course, which was followed by an advanced placement psychology course, then secondary education enrollment.

 Dr. Mixon graduated from Howard University with a Bachelor of Science (BS) in psychology and criminology, John Jay College of Criminal Justice with a Master of Arts (MA) in Forensic Psychology and Nova Southeastern University with a Doctor of Psychology (PsyD) in Clinical Forensic Psychology.

 Her interests and specialties are in Clinical and Forensic assessment and treatment.
 She has assisted courts, state/federal agencies and legal teams with answering questions related to violence risk, competency to stand trial, parental fitness, diminished capacity, and mitigation.
 Dr. Mixon has assisted charter schools with determining eligibility for child or adolescent disability to enable student access to special education services.

 Dr. Mixon has extended her expertise into the community by facilitating seminars on sexual offender dynamics, forensic psychology, racial issues in forensic mental health, cultural competence, co-occurring diagnosis, and sexual abuse survivorship.
-Dr. Mixon is published researcher on topics related to black sexuality, stereotype threat, and psychological expert witness testimony.
+Dr. Mixon is published researcher on topics related to transgender and gender non-confirming mental health care black sexuality, stereotype threat, and psychological expert witness testimony.